jminor/otio-time-warp-test-suite/README.md

 Character Recognition (OCR) to extract the timecode and frame counter from the rendered video, and compare the results to the desired reference baseline.

+If all the time warps effects were applied correctly, then the OCR results should match the reference baseline exactly.
+If not, then we can compare frame by frame to determine where the mismatch occurred.

 This method can be applied to any NLE, renderer, or DCC.
 If those applications support OTIO, then we can import the test OTIO provided here rather than manually recreating the the complex set of time warps.